TheOdinProject/curriculum/html_css/grid-lessons/advanced_grid_properties.md

 What this does is allow our item to resize itself until it reaches one of the minimum or maximum threshold values.

-Since `clamp()`'s purpose it to create a flexibly sized track with constraints, we want to use a dynamic value for the "ideal size" argument, and _typically_ a static size for the minimum and maximum size, although it is possible to use a dynamic value here too.
+Since `clamp()`'s purpose is to create a flexibly sized track with constraints, we want to use a dynamic value for the "ideal size" argument, and _typically_ a static size for the minimum and maximum size, although it is possible to use a dynamic value here too.

 Here is a simple non-grid example.
 We will look back at our grid in a moment: